What you should know

 On this page

 Our environmental strategy focuses heavily on reducing carbon and methane emissions.
-We are pursuing a diverse mix of cleaner, more efficient and lower-emitting methods of generating and delivering energy, while advancing aggressive voluntary measures to continue dramatically reducing emissions from traditional methods.
+We are pursuing a diverse mix of cleaner, more efficient, and lower-emitting methods of generating and delivering energy, while advancing aggressive voluntary measures to continue dramatically reducing emissions from traditional generation and delivery.

 A Cleaner Portfolio

-We are rapidly expanding our generation from renewable and cleaner-generation technologies.
-From 2005 through 2018, Dominion Energy lowered the use of coal to generate electricity from 47 percent to 12 percent of our energy mix.
+We are rapidly expanding our generation from renewable and cleaner generation technologies.
+From 2005 through 2019, Dominion Energy lowered the use of coal to generate electricity from 52 percent to 12 percent of our energy mix.

 We produced our first megawatt of solar energy in 2013.
-In 2018, we brought 136 megawatts of solar generation online at six facilities, and signed additional solar agreements representing 415 megawatts.
-Since 2013 we increased our total solar generation portfolio from 41 megawatts to nearly 2,600 megawatts.
-In 2018, we announced the launch of our renewable Coastal Virginia Offshore Wind pilot project, which is only the second offshore wind project in the country and the first owned by an electric utility.
+In 2019 we brought 388 megawatts of solar generation online at six facilities, and signed additional solar power purchase agreements representing 400 megawatts.
+Since 2013 we increased our total solar generation portfolio (including projects in operation and in development) from less than 50 megawatts to nearly 4,600 megawatts.
+In 2019 we announced the largest offshore wind development project in the country to provide more renewable energy to our customers in Virginia.
+The Coastal Virginia Offshore Wind Commercial project will add more than 2,600 megawatts of wind energy by 2026.
 We are investing in the grid to allow for reliable growth of renewables and in energy-efficiency programs.

 Transparency and Disclosure